-Engagement with representatives of rights-holders is an essential activity of human rights approach.
-The annual meeting with the IndustriALL Global Union and the FILCTEM CGIL, FEMCA CISL and UILTEC UIL trade unions envisaged within the GFA, for example, is a key opportunity to share information on Eni's performance, actions and plans concerning HSE and Sustainability (including main

-HSE indexes related to employees and contractors), reports or grievances relating to human rights issues (if any) and positive actions in favor of non-discrimination.
+Engagement with representatives of rights-holders is an essential activity of Eni's human rights approach.
+The annual meeting with the IndustriALL Global Union and the FILCTEM CGIL, FEMCA CISL and UILTEC UIL trade unions envisaged within the GFA, for example, is a key opportunity to share information on Eni's performance, actions and plans concerning HSE and Sustainability (including main HSE indexes related to employees and contractors), reports or grievances relating to human rights issues (if any) and positive actions in favor of non-discrmination.

-Furthermore, Eni builds long-term relationships with renowned human rights experts and organizations in order to reach multiple goals ranging from undertaking joint actions to improving its understanding of cutting-edge topics, from contributing to the debate on Business and human rights to exchanging lessons learned and best practices.
+Furthermore, Eni builds long-term relationships with renowned human rights experts and organizations to reach multiple goals ranging from undertaking joint actions to improving its understanding of cutting-edge topics, from contributing to the debate on business and human rights to exchanging lessons learned and best practices.

-The Annual Plenary Meeting 2020 of the Voluntary Principles Initiative (VPI), a multi-stakeholder initiative dedicated to ensuring human rights in security operations, has unanimously approved Eni's admission as an "Engaged Corporate Participant".
+In 2020, Eni was admitted as an "Engaged Corporate Participant" to the Voluntary Principles on Security & Human Rights (VPI), a multi-stakeholder initiative dedicated to ensuring human rights in security operations.
+In February 2021, Eni prepared its first Annual Report and in May it gave a Verification Presentation to the Secretariat of the Voluntary Principles in which companies, NGOs and Governments took part.
 Eni's membership of the VPI further strengthens the company's commitment to working with institutions to affirm respect for fundamental human rights principles in managing the required security operations.